chaosotter/basic-games/games/Creepy Computer Games/Mad House/README.txt

 MAD HOUSE

-You're trapped in a weird house where everything moves including the walls.
+You're trapped in a weird house where everything moves, including the walls.
 If the doorways would line up, even for a moment, you could make a dash for freedom.
 You've found a console which appears to control some of the movements in the house.
 Keys X and C make the